The ECB says criticisms of the decision to drop former captain Kevin Pietersen were made "without justification".

 In a joint statement with the Professional Cricketers Association, the ECB said it had been a "matter of great frustration" that it had been unable to respond to "unwarranted and unpleasant criticism" during negotiations.

-Former Australian cricketer Shane Warne had described the apparent decision as a "disgrace and a joke", while Prime Minister David Cameron said there was a "powerful argument" for keeping Pietersen on the England side.
+Former Australian cricketer Shane Warne had described the apparent decision as a "disgrace and a joke" for keeping Pietersen on the England side.

 The England and Wales Cricket Board says Kevin Pietersen will no longer be selected as Captain Alastair Cook requires the full support of his team.